 Patricia received the “Best Actress” award in the “Women’s Feature” category of the 2015 North Carolina Gay & Lesbian Film Festival for her performance in “Liz in September”.

 Velasquez’ first experience in film production was as executive producer of “Cenizas Eternas,” an independent film in which she also played the lead role.
 Most recently, Velasquez was the associate producer and lead actor in “Liz in September,” a film directed by acclaimed director Fina Torres.
-The film is currently in theaters in Venezuela.
+The film has received 14 awards worldwide.
 As an actor and producer, Velasquez is constantly working on interesting and challenging new projects.

 In her new autobiography, “Straight Walk: A Supermodel’s Journey to Finding her Truth” (pub date: February 2015), Velasquez recalls her triumphant journey from poverty to international acclaim.
 In this intimate and inspiring memoir, she courageously reveals her personal truth.Order